kajal-patel235/delta-demo-2/README.md

 # delta-demo-2
-this is my git and github demo again
+this is my git and github demo again.